 - Remedial goals for removal of dust and debris (as confirmed by visual inspection) from all accessible areas and within the heating ducts can be achieved by vacuuming with HEPA controls.
-Remedial goals for the recessed areas beneath each window (as confirmed by visual inspection) can be achieved by using a combination of vacuuming and cleaning and allowing cleaner to soak in the recessed area prior to removal/wiping; - Remedial goals for the windows, window frames, and surrounding surfaces can be achieved (as confirmed by visual inspection and verification wipe sampling of window ledges and window frames) using the industrial/commercial cleaner Klean-Strip TSP Plus cleaner; and - Remedial goals to minimize direct contact and reduce exposure potential to the window glazing sealant until a long-term solution can be implemented can be achieved through the use of a new caulking application over the existing window glazing sealant.
-However, PCB migration is occurring over time from the PCB containing glazing sealant into the encapsulating caulking.
-The use of a secondary barrier (aluminum foil tape over the glazing sealant prior to new caulking application) may be an effective method to eliminate or minimize this migration.
+Remedial goals for the recessed areas beneath each window (as confirmed by visual inspection) can be achieved by using a combination of vacuuming and cleaning and allowing cleaner to soak in the recessed area prior to removal/wiping; - Remedial goals for the windows, window frames, and surrounding surfaces can be achieved (as confirmed by visual inspection and verification wipe sampling of window ledges and window frames) using the industrial/commercial cleaner - Klean-Strip TSP Plus cleaner; and - Remedial goals to reduce direct contact and reduce exposure potential to the window glazing sealant until a long-term solution can be implemented can be achieved through the use of an overlying barrier system (i.e., new sealant application with an aluminum tape secondary barrier over the existing window glazing sealant).

 In order to evaluate the continued effectiveness of the secondary barrier, additional inspections and wipe sampling of the pilot test locations will be performed over time.
-Specifically, wipe samples will be collected from the joints with the aluminum foil tape at each of the three pilot test windows.
+Specifically, as part of the National Institute of Health (NIH) renovation project in Tower A, the interim measures will be conducted on the elevator lobby windows and wipe samples will be collected and monitoring will be performed at these windows.